-1.0 credit - maximum of 3.0 credits
+Grades 9-10 Heterogeneous Grouping 1.0-3.0 credits

 Math 1 is the first of the sequence of three courses.
 In Math 1 the emphasis will be on seeing structure in expressions and creating equations, reasoning with equations and inequalities, interpreting and building functions, linear, quadratic and exponential models, interpreting categorical and quantitative data, systems of equations, congruence, exploring geometric properties with equations and an introduction to basic terminology and structure of Geometry.